 The interval at which entries are removed from the counter for each login, in seconds.

 Entries are removed from the counter for each login according to the cooldown period.
 The cooldown value determines how many failed logins are forgotten in this time frame.

 The number of entries that are removed from the counter for each login per cooldown period.

 For counters that reach the maximum number of allowed failures, login requests are rejected for the login that hit the threshold.
 When the counter falls below the maximum, login requests are processed.
 The user once again try to guess the password for this login.

 When a user exceeds the max failures per login, the login is shown in the Throttled logins list.
-To add a login to the whitelist and disable throttling for the affected user, click the Add to whitelist button.
+To disable throttling for the affected user, click the Add to list of trusted logins button.

 Links to a list of audit events related to changes that have been applied to the throttling settings on this page.

 A list of logins that are currently tracked for rate limiting.
 Use this list to track which accounts have recorded one or more failed login within the cooldown period.
-To add accounts to the login whitelist, select one or more accounts in the list, then click the Add to whitelist button.
+To add accounts to the list of trutsted logins, select one or more accounts in the list, then click the Add to list of trusted logins button.

 The settings on the CAPTCHA tab let you set up and use Google reCAPTCHA.

 The reCAPTCHA service asks users to solve a CAPTCHA-based challenge to prove that they are not a robot.
 This challenge is presented in the following situations: